Celina Carter (she/her), PhD, MN, RN

 I am a nurse psychotherapist who supports people navigating life’s difficult transitions — moments of change, loss, uncertainty, and questions about meaning and direction.
 Many of the people I work with are facing grief, burnout, health concerns, or periods in life when the ways they once coped no longer feel supportive.

-“I believe that suffering is part of being human, and that healing often begins when we feel truly seen and accompanied in our experience.
-Therapy can help us make sense of what we are going through, develop new ways of relating to ourselves and others, and rediscover a sense of wholeness and meaning even during difficult times.”
+“I believe that suffering is part of being human, and that healing often begins when we feel truly seen and accompanied in our experience.”

 My Background